 - 1. An application form

-- 2. Responses to essay questions

-- 3. Reference form(s)

-- 4. A complete collection of official transcripts from all previously attended educational institutions.
+- 2. A complete collection of official transcripts from all previously attended educational institutions.
 An official transcript is one that bears the seal of the institution and/or the signature of the issuing institution, or has been produced on the institution's secured paper.
 Official transcript(s) must be received from all institutions at which the applicant previously attended or is currently attending.
 The applicant is responsible for making arrangements whereby each institution mails the official transcript directly to the Tyndale Admissions Office.
 Tyndale may require a graduation certificate from the institution if the transcript itself does not confirm graduation.
 All applicants must submit all transcripts (academic records) in English, or the transcript should be accompanied by a notarized English translation.
 All submitted transcripts become the property of Tyndale University College and cannot be returned to the applicant.
 Copies also cannot be provided.

-- 5. Program-specific supplements
+- 3. Program-specific supplements